composewell/streamly/design/module-organization.md

 # Internal vs External

-We keep all modules exposed to faciliate convenient exposure of experimental APIs and constructors to users.
+We keep all modules exposed to facilitate convenient exposure of experimental APIs and constructors to users.
 It allows users of the library to experiment much more easily and carry a caveat that these APIs can change in future without notice.
 Since everything is exposed, maintainers do not have to think